ChalmersGU-data-structure-courses/lab-system/README.md

 ### Chalmers GitLab group structure

 The following is an overview of the group structure on Chalmers GitLab.
-You need to create the three top-level groups and invite all graders to the group *graders*.
-The remaining hierarchy will be created by the lab scripts.

-Note that the names of these groups are just placeholders.
-Their actual name is configured in a configuration file, as explained further down.
+The location and path name of the graders and lab group is configurable.
+There are functions in the `Course` and `Lab` classes to create the groups below.
+Alternatively, you can create them yourself.

 ```
 graders                 # Who should be allowed to grade?
                         # Members of this group will have access to all lab groups and grading repositories.
-                    # TODO: write a script function that adds or, if not possible,
-                    #       sends invitation emails to all teachers in the Canvas course.

-labs
-  ├── 1
-  │   ├── official  # Official problem and solution repository.
-  │   │             # Contains a branch 'problem' with the initial lab problem.
-  │   │             # All lab group repositories are initially clones of the 'problem' branch.
-  │   │             # Also contains a branch 'solution' with the official lab solution.
-  │   │             # Can be created by the lab script from a given lab directory in the code repository.
-  │   │             # Used by the lab script to fork the individual lab group projects.
-  │   │
-  │   ├── staging   # Used as a temporary project from which fork the student lab projects.
+                        # The lab system has functionality for automatically populating this group with teachers and TAs from Canvas.

+example-lab
+  ├── primary           # Primary project containing the problem branch (or branches if lab has multiple versions, e.g. for different languages).
-  │   │             # It is derived by the lab script from the official project.
+  │                     # The lab system forks all student projects from this project.
+  │                     # So make sure that it is to your liking before that happens.
+  │                     # The main branch should point to the problem branch that should be the default.
+  │                     # If students want to work with another problem, they need to do one of the following:
+  │                     # * reset (and force push) the main branch to that problem,
+  │                     # * create their own branch from the desired problem.
-  │   │
+  │
-  │   └── grading   # Grading repository, maintained by the lab scripts.
+  ├── grading           # Grading repository, maintained by the lab scripts.
-  │                 # Fetches the official problem and solution branches and submissions from individual lab groups.
+  │                     # Fetches from the primary project and solution and student projects.
-  │                 # Contains merge commits needed to represent three-way diffs on the GitLab UI.
   │                     # The individual submissions are available as tags of the form group-XX/submissionYYY.
-  │                 #
-  │                 # If a grader wants to work seriously with submission files, they should clone this repository.
-  │                 # Example use cases:
-  │                 # - cd lab2-grading
-  │                 # - git checkout group-13/submission1/tag   to switch to a group's submission
-  │                 # - git diff problem                        changes compared to problem
-  │                 # - git diff solution                       changes compared to solution
-  │                 # - git diff group-13/submission0/tag       changes compared to last submission
-  │                 # - git diff problem answers.txt            changes in just one file
-  ├── 2
-  ...

-lab-groups
+  |
+  ├── solution          # Official solution project (only if the lab has a solution).
+  │                     # Student submissions are diffed against the submissions in this project.
+  |                     # Submission testers may use these to produce gold outputs.
+  |
-  ├── 0             # A student lab group.
+  ├── student-project   # Example student project.
-  │   │             # There is a script that will invite students to their group on Chalmers GitLab
-  │   │             # based on which assignment group they signed up for in Canvas.
-  │   │
-  │   ├── lab1      # For mid-course group membership changes, membership can also
-  │   │             # be managed at the project level (only for the needed students).
-  │   │             # Remove them from their lab group and manually add them to the projects they should have access to.
-  │   │             # Example: A student may be part of lab1 and lab2 in group 13, but lab3 and lab4 in group 37.
-  │   │             #          In that case, they should neither be part of group 13 nor of group 37.
-  │   │
-  │   ├── lab2
-  │   ├── lab3
-  │   └── lab4
-  ├── 1
+  |                     # If this is an individual lab, the respective student should be a developer member.
+  |                     # If this is a group lab, the all students in the group should be developer members.
+  |                     # The lab system has Canvas sync functionality for syncing these memberships from Canvas.
+  |                     # For group labs, it is usually desirable to activate this only for the current lab.
+  |                     # That way, project membership for older labs is unaffected if students move between groups on Canvas.
+  |                     # Also, you can move students between projects manually only possible if sync is disabled.
+  |                     # Otherwise, the lab system would revert your changes the next time the sync happens.
   ...
 ```